schulz-m/schulz-m.github.io/_drafts/2016-08-04-short-introduction-catkin-pkg.md

 The dependency tags that are explained and used are the following:

-* `<buildtool_depend>` Specify a package that provides tools (e.g. python scripts) to build components within the package that uses the tool.
+* `<buildtool_depend>` Specify a package that provides tools (e.g. CMake commands) to build components within the package that uses the tool.
 * `<build_depend>` Specify a package that is needed to build this package, e.g. either by headers or pre-compiled libraries.
 * `<build_export_depend>` Specify a package that will be needed by another package if it wants to build this package, this is easiest explained e.g. with a header only package.
 * `<exec_depend>` Specify a package that you need in order to run the package, this can be the case if you have it specified in your launch files or if you depend on shared libraries provied by this package.